andreasabel/inCode/entry/const-applicative-and-monoids.md

 and `sequenceA_` uses `<*>` once per every `IntConst a`...we can guess that `sequenceA_` for `IntConst` is just `sum`!

-This might be more clear if we strip away the newtype wrappers:
+This might be more clear if we strip away the newtype wrappers (replacing `IntConst a` with its contents, `Int`):

 ``` {.haskell}
 sequenceA_ :: [Int] -> Int